-Nigeria has the largest economy in Africa, and one of the fastest-growing economies in the world.
+Nigeria has the largest economy in Africa and one of the fastest-growing economies in the world.
 The graph below shows considerable growth in Nigeria’s GDP from 2000 to the present day.

-According to Oxfam in 2017, “The combined wealth of Nigeria’s five richest men – $29.9 billion – could end extreme poverty at a national level yet 5 million face hunger.
-More than 112 million people are living in poverty in Nigeria, yet the country’s richest man would have to spend $1 million a day for 42 years to exhaust his fortune.”
+According to Oxfam in 2017, “The combined wealth of Nigeria’s five richest men – $29.9 billion – could end extreme poverty at a national level, yet 5 million face hunger.
+More than 112 million people live in poverty in Nigeria, yet the country’s richest man would have to spend $1 million a day for 42 years to exhaust his fortune.”

 How is Nigeria’s industrial sector changing?

 The structure of Nigeria’s economy has changed significantly.
 Its economy has transformed from one mainly based on agriculture to manufacturing and services.
 Around 52% of Nigeria’s GDP now comes from manufacturing and services.

 Mechanisation and rural-urban migration have led to a decline in the number of people employed in agriculture.
 Manufacturing and services have grown due to Nigeria’s increased political stability.
 Countries such as China, the USA and South Africa have heavily invested in Nigeria.
 There has also been considerable growth in the service sector, mainly IT services.

 The oil and gas industry has been very important to the Nigerian economy.
 The discovery of oil in the Niger Delta in the 1950s significantly changed Nigeria’s economy.